AleNegrini/Cloudera-Training-environment-over-Google-Cloud-Engine/README.md

 Once you get access to your VMs (both by private-public key or password) you should check that:
   * the user you would like to launch Cloudera Manager Server and Agent is a sudoer file
   * you can use sudo as the user of the previous point without typing password.
 That users should have unlimited, passwordless sudo privileges
+  * OS-level firewall is disabled or allows traffic on the ports Cloudera use